Jabagh Qazanoqo: Early days

 Born in the village of Zeiqo (modern-day Zayukovo) in Kabardia into the middle-ranking noble Qazanoqo family, which was affiliated with the Qeytuqo princely dynasty.
 He got an Islamic education and quickly became a revered thamade (elder) in Kabardia.
-He served as an advisor to the Supreme Prince Kurgoqo Atajuq during the pivotal Battle of Kanzhal, where his counsel is credited with contributing to the Kabardian Circassian victory.
+He served as an advisor to the Supreme Prince Kurghoqo Hatokhshoqo during the pivotal Battle of Kanzhal, where his counsel is credited with contributing to the Kabardian Circassian victory.

 Due to his rising fame, he was appointed as the teacher of the Kabardian noble and future Supreme Prince Aslanbech I. He personally led the election campaign for Aslanbech, resulting in his victory.
 After Aslanbech became the prince, Qazanoqo was his closest advisor and influenced Aslanbech's Pan-Caucasian views.

 The first action of Prince Aslanbech was to introduce the principle that "only one state should exist between two seas.
 [Black Sea and Caspian Sea]".
 Aslanbech advocated for the unification of Dagestan with other regions of the Caucasus, but did not have enough time or opportunity to fully implement this principle.